 The Dallas Fallen Officer Foundation (DFOF) was established in 2009 by active Dallas Police Officers.
-The Dallas Fallen Officer Foundation is an affiliate of Dallas Chapter of the Fraternal Order of Police and a supporter of the Dallas Police Department and other local agencies.
+The Dallas Fallen Officer Foundation is a supporter of the Dallas Police Department and other local agencies in the Dallas Fort-Worth region.
 The organization is an "inclusive organization" designed to assist the immediate families of "fallen officers" critically injured or killed in the line-of-duty.
 The Dallas Fallen Officer Foundation is a 501 (c) 3, tax-deductible, nonprofit organization established under provisions of the Internal Revenue Service and the Office of the Texas Secretary of State to operate in the State of Texas.

 After Florida school massacre, what about regulating social media companies to keep us safe?